nagarajucsd/Final/README.md

 ## Troubleshooting

-See [docs/TROUBLESHOOTING.md](docs/TROUBLESHOOTING.md) for common issues and solutions.
+See [TROUBLESHOOTING.md](TROUBLESHOOTING.md) for common deployment and runtime issues.

 ## Architecture